bhisaac/5eFP/5eFP-SRD-V0.1.md

 If you have a domain spell that isn't a cleric spell, the spell is nonetheless a cleric spell for you.

+## Life Domain
+The Life domain focuses on the vibrant positive energy—one of the fundamental forces of the universe—that sustains all life.
+The gods of life promote vitality and health through healing the sick and wounded, caring for those in need, and driving away the forces of death and undeath.
+Almost any non-­‐‑evil deity can claim influence over this domain, particularly agricultural deities (such as Chauntea, Arawai, and Demeter), sun gods (such as Lathander, Pelor, and Re-Horakhty), gods of healing or endurance (such as Ilmater, Mishakal, Apollo, and Diancecht), and gods of home and community (such as Hestia, Hathor, and Boldrei).

+### Life Domain Spells
+- bless
+- cure wounds

+### Bonus Proficiency
+When you choose this domain, you gain proficiency with heavy armor.

+### Disciple of Life
+Your healing spells are more effective.
+Whenever you use a spell of 1st level or higher to heal a creature's wounds, the creature heals one additional wound per spell level.

 ---
 # Backgrounds
 Every story has a beginning.
 Your character’s background reveals where you came from, how you became an adventurer, and your place in the world.
 Your dwarf warrior might have been a courageous knight or a grizzled soldier.
 Your halfling mage could have been a sage or an artisan.
 Your elf scoundrel might have gotten by as a guild thief or commanded audiences as a jester.